 - Among all the festivities, another important ritual is that people buy and wear new clothes which is called the Onakkodi

-- During the Onam festival, Keralite Hindus install and worship the Thrikkakara Appan or Onathappan at their homes
+- During the Onam festival in Kerala, Keralite Hindus install and worship the Thrikkakara Appan or Onathappan at their homes

 - The Hindu temples in Kerala are decorated with lamps and a Palmyra tree is erected in front of the temple which is enclosed by wooden balustrade and dry Palmyra leaves.
 Later it is lit to signify that King Mahabali went to Patala as a sacrifice

 - In the rural areas, the swing is an integral part of the celebration where locals sing Onappaatt or other Onam songs and push each other on the swing

 - Apart from all the zealful activities, the handloom fairs are also vigours the spirit of Onam festival